-Tax is recognized in the income statement, except to the extent that it relates to items recognized in other comprehensive income or directly in equity.
+Tax is recognized in the statement of loss, except to the extent that it relates to items recognized in other comprehensive income or directly in equity.
 In this case, the tax is also recognized in other comprehensive income or directly in equity, respectively.

-The income tax charge is calculated on the basis of the tax laws enacted or substantively enacted at the date of the statement of financial position in the countries where the Company and its subsidiaries operate.
+The income tax charge is calculated based on the tax laws enacted or substantively enacted at the date of the statement of financial position in the countries where the Company and its subsidiaries operate.
 Management periodically evaluates positions taken in tax returns with respect to situations in which applicable tax regulation is subject to interpretation.
-It establishes provisions where appropriate on the basis of amounts expected to be paid to the tax authorities.
+It establishes provisions where appropriate based on amounts expected to be paid to the tax authorities.
 As the Company and its subsidiaries are domiciled in an income tax-exempt jurisdiction and are in a taxable loss position in the PRC, there is no current income tax.